 If you’re a homeowner, you probably use your garage door to enter your residence daily.
 89% of homeowners use their garage door as their primary means of entry.
-And all that wear and tear means eventually, garage door repair becomes a necessity.
+And all that wear and tear means garage door repair becomes necessary.
 Dig into this guide to understand the typical garage door repair cost per service type.

 So how much does garage door repair cost?
 This guide takes an in-depth look at that question.
-We examine average garage door repair costs for some of the most common types of problems.
-We’ll also look at a few factors that influence prices, as well as some frequently asked questions from homeowners just like you.
+We examine average garage door repair costs for some of the most common problems.
+We’ll also look at a few factors that influence prices, and some frequently asked questions from homeowners like you.

 Table of Contents

 - Garage Door Repair Jobs & Estimated Costs

 - Other Factors That Influence Garage Door Repair Costs